-This proposed AD would require revising the existing maintenance or inspection program, as applicable, to incorporate new or more restrictive airworthiness limitations, which are specified in EASA AD 2020-0091 described previously, as incorporated by reference.
-Any differences with EASA AD 2020-0091 are identified as exceptions in the regulatory text of this AD.
+This proposed AD would require revising the existing maintenance or inspection program, as applicable, to incorporate new or more restrictive airworthiness limitations, which are specified in EASA AD 2020-0190 described previously, as incorporated by reference.
+Any differences with EASA AD 2020-0190 are identified as exceptions in the regulatory text of this AD and discussed under "Differences Between this Proposed AD and the MCAI."

-This proposed AD would require revisions to certain operator

-maintenance documents to include new actions (e.g., inspections).
+This proposed AD would require revisions to certain operator maintenance documents to include new actions (e.g., inspections).
 Compliance with these actions is required by 14 CFR 91.403(c).
 For airplanes that have been previously modified, altered, or repaired in the areas addressed by this proposed AD, the operator may not be able to accomplish the actions described in the revisions.
-In this situation, to comply with 14 CFR 91.403(c), the operator must request approval for an alternative method of compliance according to paragraph (j)(1) of this proposed AD.
+In this situation, to comply with 14 CFR 91.403(c), the operator must request approval for an alternative method of compliance according to paragraph (k)(1) of this proposed AD.